sowcow/blog/content/posts/once-upon-a-time-in-america.md

 - movies
 ---

-Starts lightly, gets heavier.
+Three Jewish fellas walk into a bar... but four hours is no joke.
-It delivers a range.
+Starts lightly, gets heavier, delivers a range.
 I guess things are called classics when they are too rich to summarize.